n0rthface43/Ball/_posts/2024-12-07-Expected-threat.md

   <img src="https://github.com/user-attachments/assets/8091bea4-22c1-4166-b3f1-62cba2c1dffb" alt="L4" style="max-width:90%;"/>
 </div>

 The results indicate that top teams generate significantly more xT.
 The old "Top Six" teams stand apart from the rest, underscoring the influence of xT on league outcomes.
 Carrying out a correlation test gave more information about the size of connection.
+There is definately more factors affecting the outcome, but there is reason to argument that xT is relevant.
 <div style="text-align:center;">
   <img src="https://github.com/user-attachments/assets/c63e9dd3-5d22-4603-bde4-01f78be73cc2" alt="L4" style="max-width:80%;"/>
 </div> Figure 3.
 Pearson correlation for xT and leaguerank PL 2017/2018 <br>